The latest survey of manufacturing published yesterday by the CBI represents a glimmer of hope in the gloom, writes IPPR's Tony Dolphin.

 “…have if anything increased, due to market volatility and the recalibration of growth worldwide.”

 Furthermore, manufacturing now represents less than one-sixth of the output of the UK economy.
 What happens in the service sector matters more and that depends very much on developments within the UK.

 Meanwhile, domestic demand remains subdued, retail sales in the UK have barely increased over the last year because households’ spending power is being squeezed by higher food and energy prices and modest wage increases (and there is more to come when gas and electricity prices rise in the autumn).

 Any good news on the economy is welcome – but let’s not carried away by one survey.
 Only when there is a consistent stream of better news can we be sure that the current soft patch has passed.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.